You want to know what list types are available in DocBook.

 following example:

 numbers by default.
-If you nest an orderedlist
+If you nest an orderedlist, it

 will be automatically numbered as shown in the following